Preface

 Residual

-The sum of squared errors (SSE) is calculated the same way for all models, but the residuals differ based on the model’s complexity:
+The SSE (Sum of Squared Errors) is still the champion of model diagnostics.
+SSE is calculated the same way for all models, but the residuals differ based on the model’s complexity:

-Where the predicted values of y vary by model:
+Where the predicted values of ŷᵢ vary by model.
+Each ŷᵢ is shaped by our model’s ego:

 Don’t worry, we are not going to derive these equation.
 We’ll compute these directly in Excel using tabular calculations.